-I followed that article with another in which I summarized research that college students whose parents are highly intrusive, controlling, and over-protective are especially prone to emotional difficulties and maladaptive feelings of entitlement.
+I followed that post with another in which I summarized research that college students whose parents are highly intrusive, controlling, and overprotective are especially prone to emotional difficulties and maladaptive feelings of entitlement.
 These results are at least consistent with the view that increased “helicopter parenting” is one of the causes of the decline in young adults’ resilience.
-Far fewer people read the second article than the first, and some who did were skeptical of the research—perhaps, to some degree, appropriately so.
-They complained that the research, and my article, seemed to feed into a knee-jerk tendency to blame parents for young people’s problems.
+Far fewer people read the second post than the first, and some who did were skeptical of the research—perhaps, to some degree, appropriately so.
+They complained that the research, and my post, seemed to feed into a knee-jerk tendency to blame parents for young people’s problems.

 - The "make-up" work expectation is damaging.
 Students are taught, artificially, that time can be undone by not being allowed to experience the natural consequences of their actions...They learn the false lesson that life provides them with perpetual do-overs.
 The administration is just interested in doing whatever it takes to get the students through and achieve the targets they are accountable for.